Spring is the perfect time to take a fresh look at your finances and work out where you could be making your money work harder for you.

 2.)
 Reassess your mortgage needs or consider a mortgage holiday

-If you are already feeling the financial effects of the coronavirus outbreak, you may wish to consider discussing a three-month mortgage payment holiday with your provider.
-Many lenders are allowing customers to take a break from repaying their mortgage for up to three months without their credit rating being affected.
+If you are already feeling the financial effects of the coronavirus outbreak, you may wish to consider discussing a mortgage payment holiday with your provider.
+Many lenders are allowing customers to take a break from repaying their mortgage for up to six months without their credit rating being affected.

 It's worth noting that this was specifically agreed with the government, although not all banks are required to offer it.